symmetryinvestments/concurrency/README.md

 - `withStopSource`.
 When applied after a Sender you can stop the Sender manually with the stopsource.
 It will still stop when the downstream receiver's StopToken is triggered.

 - `race`.
 Runs multiple Senders and completes with the value produced by the first to complete, after first cancelling and awaiting the others.
-When both Senders complete with an error, the first error is propagated.
-When both Senders complete with cancellation, `race` completes with cancellation as well.
+When all Senders complete with an error, the first error is propagated.
+When all Senders complete with cancellation, `race` completes with cancellation as well.
+Unlike `raceAll` it allows Senders to error or complete with cancellation as long as one is still running.

+- `raceAll`.
+Runs multiple Senders and completes with the value or error produced by the first to complete, after first cancelling and awaiting the others.
+Unlike `race` the only way it can complete with a value is if all Senders are still running at that one of them completes.
+So not only does it forward the first value, also the first error.

 - `ignoreError`.
 Redirects the `setException` to `setDone`, so as not to trigger the downstream error path.